tayloa/OpenSource_Spring17/lab2.md

 See dummy_project on GitHub.

 ### Project for semester:
-I would like to work on a project to stream ideas for apps.
-The target user will be developers looking to to fill an itch to code.
-This will also involve
+I would like to work on a project to stream ideas for applications.
+The target users will be developers who want ideas.
+This will also involve non-developers who will contribute the ideas.
+Developers will also be given the ability to work for comission and have the option to make the application open source as well.
+For this project I will probably usetthe MIT License.
+The amount of freedom it provides is perfect for a simple application such as this.

 ### Table of Past Projects and Licenses
 |   Website      |   License Present     |    License    |